-Often, we buy mugs just because we like how they look.
-We rarely think twice about the material it is made from or the kinds of properties it has.
-It does not matter whether the mug can maintain the temperature of your drink because what we really want is to drink our morning coffee from that specific cup.
+Often, I buy mugs just because I like how they look.
+I rarely think twice about the material it is made from or the kinds of properties it has.
+It does not matter whether the mug can maintain the temperature of your drink because what I really want is to drink my morning coffee from that specific cup.

 This might not seem like a big deal, but a deeper look at how the mug is manufactured, and the advantages and disadvantages of certain materials, can significantly impact your health.